bee-queue/bee-queue/README.md

 - `socket`: provide a socket path instead of a host and port
 - `db`: redis DB index
 - `options`: options object for [node-redis](https://github.com/mranney/node_redis#rediscreateclient)
+- `lockTimeout`: ms, default 5000.
+The experation time of a processor's lock on a job; higher values will reduce the amount of relocking, but if a processor gets stuck, it will take longer before its stalled job gets retried.
+- `globalKeyPrefix`: string, default 'bq'.
+Configurable just in case the `bq:` namespace is, for whatever reason, unavailable on your redis database.
+- catchExceptions: boolean, default false.
+Whether to catch exceptions thrown by the handler given to `Queue.process`; only set to true if you must rely on throwing exceptions and having them be caught.
+Otherwise, communicate errors via `done(err)`.

 # Contributing
 Pull requests are welcome; just make sure `grunt test` passes.